BreastScreen ACT - Phone 13 2050

 Women under 40 years

 Women under 40 years are not eligible for routine screening through BreastScreen ACT.
-Currently, there is no evidence of benefit of population breast cancer screening for women in this age group.
+Currently, there is little evidence of the benefits of population based screening for women of this age group.

 Why aren't women under 40 years screened?

 The tissue of young women's breasts tends to be more dense than that of older women due to the influence of hormones.
 On a screening mammogram, dense breast tissue shows up as a white area.
 Breast cancers also usually appear white and are therefore more difficult to find on young women's screening mammograms.

 The risk of breast cancer in young women is low compared to that of older women.
 More than 70% of breast cancer occurs in women over 50.